pgubb/fsdkenya-credit/fsdkenya_credit.html.md

 :::

 @fig-marketbyvolbywealthyear breaks the total volume of loans disbursed by both the source of the loan and the borrower's household wealth ^[Household wealth is proxied using data on the quality of housing conditions and household ownership of physical assets].
+Between 2019 and 2021, while the total volume of loans used by borrowers in the middle 40% and upper 20% of the household wealth distribution remained steady, the volume of loans used by borrowers in the poorest 40% of the distribution fell by 30% (from 22.4 million to 16.1 million loans).
+The drop is a result of significantly lower disbursements to poorer borrowers from digital lending services.

 ::: {.cell}